dxx/feignhttp/README.md

 async fn create(#[body] text: String) -> Result<String, Box<dyn std::error::Error>> {}
 ```

 The `#[body]` mark a request body.
-Parameter `text` is a String, so it will put in the request body as plain text.
-String and &str
+Function parameter `text` is a String type, it will put in the request body as plain text.
-will be put as plain text into the request body.
+String and &str will be put as plain text into the request body.

 ### Path